interstitialRedirectModalTitle

 Discovery at the Matheson Preserve

-A few years ago, at TNC’s Scott M. Matheson Wetlands Preserve along the Colorado River near Moab, biologists made an exciting find while sampling for native fish.
+A few years ago, at TNC’s Matheson Preserve along the Colorado River near Moab, biologists made an exciting find while sampling for native fish.
 They uncovered a surprising number of wild-born razorback sucker larvae along the shoreline of the preserve.
 In fact, the scientists concluded the Matheson Preserve provides the only suitable nursery habitat for this species along 65 miles of the river.
 Encouraged by these findings, and the prospect that there could be a way to help these fish reach adulthood in the wild, TNC joined forces with the Utah Division of Wildlife Resources, Jones and DeMille Engineering, and PE Engineering to transform the preserve’s central pond into a protective nursery habitat for the fish.

 Digger widening a river channel.